neos/media/Documentation/References/Commands.rst

 ``--preset``
   Preset name, if not provided thumbnails are created for all presets ``--async``
-  Asynchronous generation, if not provided the setting ``TYPO3.Media.asyncThumbnails`` is used
+  Asynchronous generation, if not provided the setting ``Neos.Media.asyncThumbnails`` is used